Population-Level Impact of Human Papillomavirus Vaccination on the Incidence of Genital Warts in Sweden

 Background

-Sweden introduced HPV vaccination in 2006, administered through opportunistic, subsidized, catch-up and school-based programs.
-Notably, genital warts (GW) are the first observable clinical outcome following infection by HPV-6/11, targeted by vaccination.
-We aim to gain knowledge of the population incidence of GW in Sweden and evaluate its change throughout vaccination programs.
+Sweden introduced human papillomavirus (HPV) vaccination in 2006 via opportunistic, subsidized, catch-up, and school-based programs.
+Notably, genital warts (GW) are the first observable clinical outcome following HPV-6/11 infection, the strains targeted by vaccination.
+We aim to assess the incidence of GW in Sweden and its change throughout vaccination programs.

 Methods

-This ecological study used Swedish registers to obtain national population data and cases of genital warts from 2006-2018 in men and women aged 15-44.
-We used Poisson models to evaluate GW incidence change after vaccination in reference to a pre-vaccination period, stratified by age and sex.
-As well as, to estimate incidence change of GW in birth cohorts eligible for different vaccination programs compared to a pre-vaccination cohort.
+This ecological study used Swedish registers to obtain national population data and cases of GW from 2006 to 2018 in 15- to 44-year-old men and women.
+We used Poisson models to estimate GW incidence change after vaccination compared to a prevaccination period, stratified by age and sex, and incidence change of GW in birth cohorts eligible for vaccination compared to a prevaccination cohort.
 Finally, we estimated GW cases averted in each vaccinated cohort.

 Results